-The employment status tests which are used to determine whether or not IR35 applies are not going to change between now and April 2021, and so the basic application of the rules is at least understood.
-Using current legislation as our guide, IR35 should be applied where:
+The employment status tests which are used to determine whether or not IR35 applies changed in April 2021.
+Using the previous legislation as our guide, IR35 should have been applied where:

 - There is an agreement between the end user and the PSC for the worker to provide personal services; and

 - Had that agreement been between the worker and the end user, the worker would have been treated as an employee of the client for income tax purposes (the NIC rules are broadly similar).

 When applying an IR35 status determination test, it was necessary to consider the relevant features of the arrangements between the worker and the end user and determine whether, in substance, the relationship was that of employer and employee, but for the existence of the PSC in between.

 These factors included:

 - Whether the worker had a right of substitution or is obliged to perform the services themselves.